gitlabform/gitlabform/CONTRIBUTING.md

 * ask questions, report issues, ask for features or write anything message to the app authors - use **Issues** for all of these,
 * contribute to the documentation and example configuration - with **Pull Requests**,
-* contribute your bugfixes, new features, refactoring and other code improvements - with **Pull Requests**,
+* contribute your bug fixes, new features, refactoring and other code improvements - with **Pull Requests**,

 ...and probably more!
 If you want to help in any way but don't know how - create an **Issue**.